etabrizi/exercise/README.md

-Things that still needed to be done  -
+Things that could of been done  -

-Preloading images from API call.
 Full coverage of snapshot tests.
-Some Tests for some key components.
+Tests for some key components.
 Acessibilty audit.
 Performance Audit.

+Peace :)